nemakin/graph-analysis/README.md

 The following experiments were conducted by Nikita Lukonenko:

 1. Comparison of Prim's algorithm implementations on the following libraries: SPLA, SuiteSparse:GraphBLAS, and GBTL.
-2. Comparison of Sandia's implementations on the following libraries: SPLA and SuiteSparse:GraphBLAS.
+2. Comparison of Sandia implementations on the following libraries: SPLA and SuiteSparse:GraphBLAS.

 ## Repository Structure